 List of NC Board of Elections offices by county

 North Carolina Voter Registration Supplies Order Form

 Where do I send the Voter Registration Cards?

 Applications collected at voter registration drives must be delivered to the appropriate county board of elections by the voter registration deadline.

 What is the Voter Registration Deadline?

-The General Election Registration Deadline is October 12, 2012.
+The registration deadline is 25 days before the election or October 10, 2014 for the fall midterms.
 This is the date by which the forms must be postmarked or received by the Board of Elections.

 Rock the Vote's Voter Registration Initiative

 If your campus would like to register voters through your website, you might want to become a Rock the Vote Voter Registration Partner.
 By signing up you will have access to a voter registration tool that you can embed onto your website, see statistics about the people you are registering to vote, and download the registration data of those who register to vote through your website.